sorathank/robinhood-assignment/README.md

 Robinhood Assignment is a simple backend system for storing and fetching interview data.
 The system handles descriptions, creation times, usernames, a list of comments (which includes the creation time and commenter's name), and status.

+## Provided Data
+You can check all of the provided data in /db/data folder.
+The password of all users are same as the username for each account.

+Example:

+username: creator1

+password: creator1

 ## Tech Stack